Appdynamics/ConfigMyApp-docs/docs/README.md

 ### Running for the first time - setup

-In case that on your account you already have an application and workflow with steps set, proceed to the next chapter - Run Harness.io script, otherwise continue in this section.
+In case that on your account you already have an application and workflow with steps set, proceed to the next chapter to <a href="https://appdynamics.github.io/ConfigMyApp/#run-harnessio-script"> run the Harness.io deployment.

 #### Create an application and workflow